MButros/MButros/README.md

 # Michael Butros

 ## Welcome
-Welcome to my Github Site.
+Welcome to my Github.
 I teach Physics and Mathematics at a Community College.
 Below you will find more about my interests, some of my dabbling in coding, and in the future, data science projects.

 ## Interests
 * Physics and Mathemtics